What does spiritual thriving mean to me? Very simply, it means seeking, recognizing, and enjoying experiences with the Spirit of God.

-True beauty is the result of a subtle alchemy and a delicate balance, which in large part comes from our personal inner light rather than from esthetic or physical criteria alone.
+True beauty is the result of a subtle alchemy and a delicate balance, which in large part comes from our personal inner light, rather than from aesthetic or physical criteria alone.

 I knew I was being led by the Spirit because I kept waiting for the feeling of terror that usually accompanies an idea that is not correct.
 However, I felt peace and the prompting to continue forward with the project.

 As we repent, are faithful, and learn to recognize and rely on the light that is available to us through the Light of Christ and the Holy Ghost, the path that leads us to the presence of our Heavenly Father will be illuminated and our ability to see with an eternal perspective will be enhanced.

 As we learn to better recognize and respond to the promptings of the Spirit, we will find answers to our prayers and have increased capacity to know how and whether those promptings are from the Holy Ghost.

 We can learn a lesson from the Israelites in the wilderness.
 If a prophet of God tells us we can look upon the brazen serpent and be healed, then we can look upon the brazen serpent and be healed.
 If an apostle of God tells us we can obtain and keep the Spirit of the Lord by following four simple points, then we should believe it!

 Brothers and sisters, Heavenly Father did not send us to this earth without also sending the Holy Ghost to guide and protect us.
 One of the most important skills we must learn in this life is to receive and recognize the quiet whisperings of the Spirit.

 I rejoice with you in knowing that there is indeed strength and peace beyond our tears.
 I rejoice in and bear testimony of the divinity of Jesus Christ.
 I know He lives.
 I know that because He lives there is no death but only change and “better worlds and greater light.”

 Branches separated from their roots wither and die, but when they are connected, they receive nourishment, which brings abundant life.